Johnson Wax Headquarters: Related structures

-Development
+History

 S. C. Johnson & Son was founded in Racine, Wisconsin, in 1886 and expanded rapidly in the late 19th and early 20th centuries.
 By 1936, some of the company's executives worked in a wooden house and a series of annexes next to the company's existing factory and warehouse.
 Hibbert Johnson initially wanted to expand the existing buildings before deciding on an entirely new campus.
 Samuel Johnson later reflected that his father "was tired of us being seen as a little old family enterprise in a little town in the Midwest".

 Original building

 Design

 Before starting his new building, Hibbert visited The Hershey Company's headquarters in Hershey, Pennsylvania, for inspiration.
 At the time, Hershey had just completed an air-conditioned office building, and S. C. Johnson's existing building lacked air conditioning, forcing the factory to close whenever temperatures exceeded 90 F. Upon his return to Racine, Hibbert hired J. Mandor Matson to design an office building near S. C. Johnson's existing headquarters.
 S. C. Johnson bought land immediately to the east of its existing headquarters and razed the houses there.
 Matson's first proposal from 1935 called for a T-shaped building, with the stem of the T running south toward 16th Street.
 The plans called for a Beaux-Arts structure with six niches depicting the history of S. C. Johnson's wax products.
 The initial drawings had few windows, if at all, and a revised blueprint from 1936 included windows.
 Hibbert was unimpressed with the plans, as was S. C. Johnson's general manager Jack Ramsey, who said Matson's plan "isn't good enough, it's just another building".
 Ramsey and S. C. Johnson's advertising manager, William Connolly, were also unable to suggest suitable revisions.

 Hibbert and Ramsey decided to expand their search for an architect.
 Hibbert gave Matson's drawings to his brother-in-law Jack Louis, an executive at the public-relations firm that handled advertisements for S. C. Johnson.
 Louis's colleagues Melvin Brorby and E. Willis Jones, who also disliked the design, recommended another architect, who in turn recommended that Hibbert and Ramsey reach out to Frank Lloyd Wright.
 Jones visited Wright's Taliesin studio in Spring Green, Wisconsin, twice in July 1936 to discuss the proposed building, whereupon Wright characterized Matson's design as a crematorium.
 That month, Hibbert went to Taliesin to talk with the architect.
 Despite their personal disagreements, Hibbert asked Wright to design a headquarters for S. C. Johnson & Son in Racine, The architect offered to design a building costing $200,000 (much less than what Matson was asking), and he charged a commission equivalent to 10% of the construction cost.